Markov Chain Model of Entanglement Setup in Noisy Dynamic LEO Satellite Networks: System Model

 \paragraph{Gaussian Beam Diffraction}

-The probability (\(q\)) of capturing a photon is very important in free-space quantum communication with LEO satellites, because the capture range of the equipment on the satellite is limited.
-When sending a photon through free space at an altitude higher than \(200km\) with a rarefied atmosphere or vacuum, which is much higher than the atmosphere (\(0-100km\)), we ignore atmospheric absorption, scattering, and turbulence effects in this scenario.
-For a Gaussian beam in free space, the spot radius at the receiving plane is:
+The probability (\(q\)) of capturing a photon is important in free-space quantum communication with LEO satellites, because the capture range of the equipment on the satellite is limited.
+When sending a photon through free space at altitudes higher than \(200\) km with a rarefied atmosphere or vacuum, we ignore atmospheric absorption, scattering, and turbulence effects.
+For a Gaussian beam in free space, the spot radius at the receiving plane is~\cite{kogelnik1966laser}:

-where \(W_0\) is the beam waist radius at the transmitter, and \(\omega\) is the wavelength of a single photon, \(d\) is the transmission distance.
+where \(W_0\) is the transmitter beam waist radius, \(\omega\) is the wavelength of a single photon, and \(d\) is the transmission distance.
 A fundamental parameter of beam propagation is the Rayleigh length \(d_\mathcal{R}=\frac{\pi W_0^2}{\omega}\), which indicates the position where the spot area doubles from the beam waist.
 It is the critical distance where the diffraction effect begins to become significant.
-While LEO inter-satellite communications are much longer than the Rayleigh length, therefore:
+Since LEO inter-satellite communications are much longer than the Rayleigh length, therefore: